The Gunny Sack

 2. Or cook the whole spaghetti squash and remove the pulp and seeds afterward.

-The advantage of cutting the spaghetti squash before cooking is that it is easier to remove the pulp and seeds from the squash.
+The advantage of cutting the spaghetti squash before cooking is that removing the pulp and seeds from the squash is easier.
 The disadvantage is that it takes a little more time upfront.
 This is my preferred method.

 pierce spaghetti squash with a sharp knife